 Years of Experience

-Typically, Professors are the best paid with salaries hovering at about $145K; College and University Teachers, Assistant Professors, and Associate Professors also rank near the top of the list, pulling in $75K, $70K, and about $62K, respectively.
-Earning only approximately $36K, Assistant Research Scientists make less than most people in the company.
+Professors are the best paid with the average salary hovering at $145K annually; Associate Professors, Assistant Professors, and Mechanical Engineers also rank near the top of the list, pulling in $73K, approximately $70K, and $58K, respectively.
+Research Associates make an average $45K, close to the bottom of the company pay scale.

 Certifications and Degrees

 Salaries approach about $187K per year for American Board of Family Medicine Members; non-accredited workers make much less.
 On average, salaries rise to $88K annually for accredited Registered Nurses.
 It pays to have a Doctor of Philosophy (PhD), Education at University of Alabama at Birmingham (UAB) — these employees make the most at $68K per year.

 The best-paying skill to have in this role appears to be Molecular Biology; employees who claim this ability report median compensation of approximately $63K annually.
 It's pretty common to find people here who know Data Analysis; nearly one-eighth consider it a key competency.
 Some other standard skills here are Microsoft Office, Clinical Research, and Research Analysis.

 Company benefits — namely paid time off for both vacation and sick leave — are received by just 28 percent.
 Quite a few retirement plans are on offer at University of Alabama at Birmingham (UAB), including a 403(b) plan and a 401(k) plan.
 University of Alabama at Birmingham (UAB) provides health insurance to most survey participants, and a solid majority of workers do receive dental coverage.
 Employees can also look forward to life insurance, tuition reimbursement, and a casual working environment.